 - Locate the log file that was generated, and send it to ThoughtSpot Support with a description of the problem.

-Enable ODBC logs on a Linux or Solaris workstation
+Enable ODBC logs on a Linux workstation

 - Navigate to the directory where you installed ODBC.

 odbc.inifile in a text editor.

 This file is the registry and configuration file for ODBC.